isomerpages/moe-fengshanpri/_departments/English/Overview.md

 to strengthen children’s language and reading skills as well as promote a positive attitude towards learning in the foundation years.
-The programme uses research-based teaching strategies and age-appropriate materials to engage children in the learning of English.</p>
+The programme uses research-based teaching strategies and age-appropriate materials to engage children in the learning of English Language.</p>